- There are two types of sin described in the Bible: unintentional sin and intentional sin.

 Adam was not deceived, which means he knew full well what he was doing—his sin was intentional.
 Of course, we are all told that Adam ate the fruit because of his intense love for Eve.
 You have probably heard this teaching before: the love Adam felt for Eve compromised his guidance and this proves the power of woman’s erroneous leadership skills and/or her somewhat dangerous influence over man.
 Ultimately, the weak-minded Eve led her devoted husband astray by convincing/enticing him to eat the fruit (*there is no biblical record of any form of enticement taking place), and once Adam fell—death entered the human race.

-The truth is far more heart-shattering.
+But the truth of the matter is far more heart-shattering than Eve leading Adam down the wrong path.
 The truth happens to be the same truth that the Bible continues to illustrate throughout the Old Testament: God gives humankind a law to test the heart.
 The human heart is not in love with God so humankind fails the test and the heart turns and embraces death.

 Sin in the World Before the Law